The Top 16 Myths About Ankylosing Spondylitis Treatment

-Studies have shown that 61% of patients had an improvement of at least 20% in their AS symptoms after 16 weeks of Cosentyx treatment, with 36% experiencing over 40% improvement.
-Many of these patients had failed to respond to or were intolerant of biologics.
+Studies have shown that 61% of patients had an improvement of at least 20% in their ankylosing spondylitis symptoms after 16 weeks of Cosentyx treatment, with 36% experiencing over 40% improvement.
+Many of these patients had failed to respond to, or were intolerant of, biologics.

 Finished: The Top 16 Myths About Ankylosing Spondylitis Treatment